CompVis/stable-diffusion/docs/installation/INSTALL_MAC.md

 did never finish in some situations.
 So it isn't required but wont hurt.

+---

+## Common problems

-After you follow all the instructions and run dream.py you might get several errors.
+After you followed all the instructions and try to run dream.py, you might get several errors.
 Here's the errors I've seen and found solutions for.

----

 ### Is it slow?